-Graduates of this creative courses leave with the skills and practical experience in a wide range of careers in design including product development, self-employed designer/maker, fashion stylist, technologist or curator.
+Graduates will possess the skills and practical experience to pursue a wide range of careers in desig, including product development, self-employed designer/maker, fashion stylist, technologist or curator.

-Our graduates are well known in the industry with names such as Zoe Robertson, Imogen Bellfield, Mark Bloomfield (Electrobloom) and Jo McAllister amongst our alumni.
-Alex O’Neil Skjerdal, one of our recent graduate has been working with acclaimed designer Jasper Conran on some jewellery prices and is currently working the the Horniman Museum on a range of jewellery.
+Alex O’Neil Skjerdal, a recent graduate, has been working with acclaimed designer Jasper Conran on some jewellery prices and is currently working the the Horniman Museum on a range of jewellery.